Kikuyo Ishikawa

-Kikuyo Ishikawa (石川 菊代, ishikawa kikuyo) is a retired Japanese female mixed martial artist.
+Kikuyo Ishikawa (石川 菊代, ishikawa kikuyo) is a retired Japanese mixed martial artist.
 She won the 2010 Jewels Rough Stone GP in the -48 kg category.

 Ishikawa was the first female mixed martial artist from Okinawa.
 She announced her retirement from MMA on December 15, 2013.

 Background

 Ishikawa was born on May 2, 1984 in Gushikawa, Okinawa Prefecture, Japan.
 Originally a Real Gym member and regular freelance training partner of Pancrase fighter and fellow Okinawan Mitsuhisa Sunabe, she later moved to Yokohama where she joined Reversal Gym Yokohama Ground Slam.